How to save money in the Bahamas:

 - You're on Bahama time, relax and slow down, things take a bit longer here.

 - Phone calls from the room are very expensive.
 We have a Skype plan that allows us to dial anywhere in the US for $2.99/month that helps save money on calls.
+Some carriers have affordable international plans that you can use now.

 - Turn off your phone's data service before you leave the states so you don't get hit with extra fees.